 AN ONGOING CONSULTATION PROCESS

 The dialogue is ongoing with the local inhabitants and local authorities.
 Created in 2019, the Neighbourhood Committee includes twenty local inhabitants who regularly meet up to monitor the project and the building work.
-In terms of partners, representatives from the Training Center, Poissy city council, the Grand Paris Seine & Oise urban community, and the Yvelines departmental council meet up periodically to discuss how the project and building work are progressing.
+In terms of partners, representatives from the Campus, Poissy city council, the Grand Paris Seine & Oise urban community, and the Yvelines departmental council meet up periodically to discuss how the project and building work are progressing.

 A PARTNERSHIP-BASED APPROACH

-- The RD30 road near the Training Center was reconfigured.
+- The RD30 road near the Campus was reconfigured.
 It includes a footpath/cycle path, which makes it easier for everyone to get around.
 At the end of Rue de Feucherolles, a roundabout has been created to make it safer for those going to and from Aigremont.
 Carried out by the Yvelines department.

 - Since December 2020, a new road has linked the village of La Bidonnière to the RD113 road in Poissy.
 Called Rue Guy Crescent, in memory of the co-founder of Paris Saint-Germain in 1970 and Club President in 1971, this road was financed by an urban partnership project, signed in 2018 between the Club and the local authorities.
 This two-way road features two mini roundabouts to slow down traffic.
 It is edged with wide pavements and a two-way cycle path.
 It boasts modern street furniture and is planted with trees representative of the local vegetation.
 Carried out by the Grand Paris Seine & Oise urban community.